Skip to main content

 "We have over 12 universities and colleges signed up to adopt the course; 100% of them are [classified as] minority-serving institutions, historically Black colleges and universities, Hispanic-serving institutions, Native American-serving non-tribal institutions, or American and Pacific Islander-serving institutions," says Fisher.
 "Increasing diversity in the geosciences requires significant intervention, and we have a framework in which we think we can break through this long-standing barrier."

 A new ICE CREAM website is live and Fisher and his team plan to add Spanish language and American Sign Language captioning to the tutorials.
+ICE CREAM tutorials also are available on GitHub.
 Fisher observes that ICE CREAM is showing great success in its overall goal of training the next generation of data communicators and instilling in them an appreciation for data.

 "You don’t have to be a remote sensing scientist; you don't have to be an environmental scientist or an engineer," says Fisher.
 "You can be an artist, you can be a journalist, and you can do [research] however you want to do it in your own realm of interest and contribute."